acmCSUFDev/march-madness-2024/problems/diamond-02/README.md

 The access logs are your key to solving the mystery.
 Each log provides a snapshot of individuals entering and exiting various buildings on campus.
-The suspects include familiar names such as `alice`, `bob`, and `charlie`, as well as some new faces.
 The logs are timestamped, so you can determine the exact time of each entry.

 Here is an example of the access logs: